^

 Treatment of colds

 There is no specific treatment for the common cold.
-Usually, antipyretics and analgesics are used, which reduce fever and reduce perspiration in the throat.
-With nasal congestion, decongestants are used.
-The most effective local nasal decoestants, but their use for more than 3-5 days can lead to increased nasal secretions.
-For treatment of the common cold (rhinorrhea), first-generation antihistamines (eg chlorpheniramide) or ipratropium bromide (intranasal 0.03% solution 2-3 times a day) can be used; these drugs, however, should be excluded in the elderly and persons with benign prostatic hyperplasia and those with glaucoma.
-Antihistamines of the first generation cause drowsiness, however second-generation drugs (without sedation) are not effective for treating colds.
+Antipyretics and analgesics are commonly used to reduce fever and relieve sore throat.
+Decongestants are used for nasal congestion.
+Topical nasal decongestants are most effective, but their use for more than 3-5 days may increase nasal discharge.
+First-generation antihistamines (eg, chlorpheniramide) or ipratropium bromide (0.03% solution intranasally 2-3 times daily) can be used to treat rhinitis (rhinorrhea); however, these drugs should be avoided in the elderly, people with benign prostatic hyperplasia, and people with glaucoma.
+First-generation antihistamines cause drowsiness, but second-generation drugs (without sedation) are not effective for treating the common cold.

-Treatment of the common cold can consist in the use of zinc, echinacea, vitamin C everywhere, but their effects are not proven.
+Treatment for colds may include the use of zinc, echinacea, and vitamin C everywhere, but their effects have not been proven.

-There is no vaccine against colds.
-Colds are not prevented by such drugs as: polyvalent bacterial vaccines, citrus fruits, vitamins, ultraviolet, glycol aerosols and other alternative agents.
+There is no vaccine against the common cold.
+Colds are not prevented by drugs such as: polyvalent bacterial vaccines, citrus fruits, vitamins, ultraviolet light, glycol aerosols and other folk remedies.
 Hand washing and the use of surface disinfectants reduce the prevalence of infection.

-Antibiotics are prescribed only with the addition of a secondary bacterial infection, with the exception of patients with chronic lung diseases.
+Antibiotics are prescribed only when a secondary bacterial infection occurs, with the exception of patients with chronic lung diseases.